apigee/devportal-kickstart-drupal-ansible-installer/README.md

 Ansible playbook for installing [Apigee Kickstart developer portal](https://www.drupal.org/project/apigee_devportal_kickstart) for Drupal.

-This playbook is intended to be a starting point and you may want to fork this project to make your own changes to the `playbook.xml` and other files for your own requirements.
+This playbook is intended to be a starting point, and you may want to fork this project to make your own changes to the `playbook.xml` and other files for your own requirements.